hsouri/Sleeper-Agent/README.md

 # Sleeper Agent: Scalable Hidden Trigger Backdoors for Neural Networks Trained from Scratch

-This code is an implementation fo the Sleeper Agent.
+This code is the official PyTroch implementation of the Sleeper Agent.
+The implementation is based on on [Industrial Scale Data Poisoning via Gradient Matching](https://github.com/JonasGeiping/poisoning-gradient-matching).

 ## Dependencies